dwww13126/Daniel-Wilson-CV/README.md

 # Daniel-Wilson-CV

-The following project is a webpage which will present my CV information.
-It will be created using basic HTML, CSS and Java Script.
+The following project is a webpage (Using HTML, CSS and JS) which contains my CV information.